Akash420-oss/Dare-Devil/README.md

  * [Do you lack the courage to face the darkness..👺???](#bestwishes)

 # What dark<-💀->secret lurks within??
 This game is a guessing game, but it primarily involves addressing elements from your RAM.
 I designed it for Reverse Engineers.
 You start with 99 souls, but you can choose to wager more if you dare.
 The game has two levels: Sinister and Inferno.
 When you select your level, the devil..😈 will give you a number to identify its memory address.
-If you choose the wrong address, you'll lose souls or risk crashing your system due to hidden exploits...☣️
+If you choose the wrong address, you'll lose souls...☣️

 ## Cursed Materials
 This infernal creation wrought from the dark arts of C language and the arcane spells of shell scripting...